SmarterApp/RDW_Documentation/docs/Audit.md

 | audit_student_group                | student_group                | Update, Soft Delete (as update) |
 | audit_student_group_membership     | student_group_membership     | Delete                          |
 | audit_user_student_group           | user_student_group           | Delete                          |

+### Adding audit table indexes
+There are no indexes on audit tables.
+If auditing is queried frequently or the tables become large, indexes could be added to improve query performance.
+The trade off is indexes on audit tables could have a negative impact on ingest performance.

 ### How can audit data be queried?
 Sample queries are provided for analyzing audit data combining the warehouse import table, the table being audited, the audit_ table, and joining other relations in the warehouse for lookup values.